nishbo/simsimpy/README.txt

 Contains various models of synaptic plasticity.
 Short-term Tsodyks-Markram and long-term STDP are included.

 For more information use help.
+For example of usage see example.py script.